Tutorial Gateway

 }

-C Program For Armstrong Number Using While Loop
+C Armstrong Number program Using While Loop

-For this Armstrong number in c demonstration, User Entered value: Number = 1634 and Sum = 0
+For this Armstrong number in C demonstration, User Entered value: Number = 1634 and Sum = 0

 Temp = Number